Vibha001/MAD/README.md

 ## Credits
-This is an individually done project for the course of Modern Application Development II.
+This is an individually done project for the course of Modern Application Development II as a part of the curriculum in IIT Madras.